Veterinary Committee on Trauma Conference

 Edward Cooper

 Dr. Edward Cooper received his veterinary degree from the University of Pennsylvania followed by a small animal rotating internship at Michigan State University.
 He then completed a residency in small animal emergency and critical care and obtained a Master of Science degree in veterinary clinical sciences care at the Ohio State University.
-After completing his residency and successfully obtaining board certification in Veterinary Emergency and Critical Care, Dr. Cooper remained at the Ohio State University, and currently holds the position of Professor – Clinical.
-In addition, he has served as section head for the small animal emergency and critical care service at the Ohio State University Veterinary Medical Center since 2010.
 Dr. Cooper’s principle clinical and research interests include trauma, fluid therapy, hemodynamic monitoring (with emphasis on microcirculation) and feline urinary obstruction.
 He has authored numerous peer-reviewed articles and invited book chapters in these areas and others.

 Ian Destefano

-Dr. DeStefano grew up in Massachusetts not far from the Cummings School campus.
+Dr. DeStefano grew up in Massachusetts.
 After attending veterinary school in California, he returned to the east coast for a rotating small animal internship and subsequently was an emergency clinician in a busy private practice for several years.
 He then pursued residency training in emergency and critical care at Tufts, and became a faculty member thereafter.
-Dr. DeStefano has several roles at the Cummings School, but largely serves as faculty in the emergency and critical care (ECC) service, overseeing and teaching veterinary students, rotating intern doctors, and ECC residents treating small animals.
-He also participates in hospital committee work, and is the co-chair of the hospital Infection Control and Antimicrobial Stewardship Team (ICAST) alongside Dr. Claire Fellman.
-Together, the ICAST group provides a resource for the hospital regarding infection control measures, as well as working together on antimicrobial stewardship research in various avenues.
-This partnership is a joint effort with stakeholders from the Tufts Medical Center in Boston and is truly a One Health collaborative team.
-Dr. DeStefano’s research interests include infectious disease/antimicrobial stewardship, as well as disorders of coagulation and fibrinolysis to name a few.
+Dr. DeStefano has several roles at the Cummings School, but largely serves as faculty in the ECC service, over-seeing and teaching veterinary students, rotating intern doctors, and ECC residents treating small animals.
+Dr. DeStefano’s research interests include infectious disease antimicrobial stewardship, as well as disorders of coagulation and fibrinolysis.

 Kelly Hall